 COURAGE & DETERMINATION – We are passionate about inspiring smart thinking, a make-it-happen mentality, and a drive to excel in order to create better outcomes.

 Sound like you?

 Visit our Careers site to see if you might be a good fit for our team!

-As the nation’s fifth largest LTL shipper, Estes is committed to providing top-of-the-line transportation solutions while still remaining a good steward of the Earth.
+As the nation’s fourth largest LTL shipper, Estes is committed to providing top-of-the-line transportation solutions while still remaining a good steward of the Earth.
 That’s why we:

-- Became the first LTL carrier to participate in the 2023 inaugural year of Remora’s carbon capture pilot program
+- Became the first LTL carrier to participate in Remora’s inaugural carbon capture pilot program

 - Were one of the first trucking companies to join the Environmental Protection Agency’s SmartWay Transport Partnership in 2004